 - Bitterness – This is expressed in IBUs (International Bitterness Units).
-To reach the desired IBU, you have to adjust the quantity of hops and the hop boil times.
+To reach the desired IBU, you have to adjust the number of hops and the hop boil times.

 - Colour – This is generally mentioned as SRM (Standard Reference Method) units.
-Adding more dark malts to the recipe gives you a darker colour.
+Adding more dark malts to the recipe gives you a darker color.

-Adjust the various parameters till your recipe fits the BJCP style guide.
+Adjust the various parameters until your recipe fits the BJCP style guide.

 Other Factors to Consider:

 While designing your beer recipe from scratch, here are some other key factors to consider and common mistakes to avoid:

 Very often, beginner brewers take a “kitchen sink” approach.
 They try to add in all the ingredients they have at hand – multiple varieties of hops and grains.
 The result – they end up with a muddied recipe.
 Initially, try to keep your recipes as simple as possible – and ensure that all ingredients you add in the recipe serve a specific purpose.